eschulte/goa/README.md

 Installation and Usage
 ======================

+Clone this repository.
+To avoid a downloading a large amount of historical data, use the `--single-branch` option to `git clone` as follows.

+    git clone --single-branch git://github.com/eschulte/optimization.git

 The evolution toolkit which we'll use to evolve programs is written in Common Lisp.
 Each optimized program also requires a shell script test driver, and a test harness (used to limit resources consumed by